conan-io/conan-center-index/docs/adding_packages/conanfile_attributes.md

 ### Version

-ConanCenter is geared towards quickly added new release, the build service always pass the version it it currently building to the recipe.
+ConanCenter is geared towards quickly added new release, the build service always pass the version it is currently building to the recipe.
-The `version` attribute MUST NOT be added to any recipe - with except to "system packages".
+The `version` attribute MUST NOT be added to any recipe - with exception to "system packages".

 #### ConanCenter specific releases format